Job searching after traveling

 3. Be current

-Keep your knowledge up to date and make sure you are aware of current trends within your chosen industry.
+Keep your knowledge up to date, read to catch up on any significant changes in your area, and make sure you are aware of current trends within your chosen industry.
 Often in interviews you will be asked about the sector to test your awareness.
 Ensure you read leading publications as they provide the best and most relevant content.
 This is ideal to mention as part of any interview stage if you get the opportunity.
 Also, a top tip is to keep reading industry news throughout your career to make sure your knowledge is always up to scratch.

 4. Keep your contacts updated